Habitat Conservation and Stewardship in the Greater Atlantic Region

 - National Environmental Policy Act

-Through these authorities, we are involved in a wide range of consultative and stewardship activities including aquaculture, coastal storm risk management activities; transportation, infrastructure and energy development; living shorelines and Engineering with Nature initiatives; as well as wetland conservation and the protection of deepwater corals and submerged aquatic vegetation.
+Through these authorities, we are involved in a wide range of consultative and stewardship activities including aquaculture; coastal storm risk management activities; transportation; infrastructure and energy development; living shorelines and Engineering with Nature initiatives; as well as wetland conservation and the protection of deepwater corals and submerged aquatic vegetation.
+Our stewardship activities include participation in a wide range of watershed management activities and workgroups throughout New England and the Mid-Atlantic to support habitat restoration, water quality improvements and diadromous fish passage.

 Essential Fish Habitat Consultations